SSpzcee/Asunder-PHB/phb/md/twoup.md

 The cost of your Skill Focus ability for Diplomacy increases by 1 every 3 ranks, rather than 1 every 2 ranks.

 You have a \+2 bonus to all Genjutsu rolls and TNs, and reduce the base Speed of all Genjutsu by 3.
-When Genjutsu Kai is used to break one of your genjutsu’s you may reduce its duration by 10 to force the target to roll their genjutsu defense again.
+When Genjutsu Kai is used to break one of your genjutsu’s you may reduce the remaining ic of duration by half to force the target to roll their genjutsu defense again.

 You also gain the benefits of Applied Knowledge